 The ammonia scent produced by cat urine wouldn’t be as bad if it didn’t linger.
 But it does as this issue comes from pheromones released from the urine.

 Male cats, especially non-neutered ones, have high levels of Felinine, “a putative pheromone precursor,” in their pee.
-Feline doesn’t have a strong odor initially, but it gets stinker as it breaks down.
+Feline doesn’t have a strong odor initially, but it gets stinkier as it breaks down.

 It’s a helpful attribute for cats living in the wild.
 After all, it makes sure their scent doesn’t dissipate quickly when marking their territory.

-But it’s not great for cat owners who have to smell it inside their homes.
-Sadly, this lingering is why many household cleaning products aren’t effective at removing cat urine.
+But it’s not great for cat owners, who have to smell it inside their homes.
+Sadly, this lingering problem is why many household cleaning products aren’t effective at removing cat urine.

 A simple way to keep the stink at bay would be to neuter male cats.
 In doing so, the pheromones in your cat’s urine will reduce significantly, which happened with my cat.

-Your vet shouldn’t have any issues telling you what’s causing the smelly or new odor.
+Your vet shouldn’t have any issues telling you what’s causing the smell or new odor.
 On a similar note, cats who start going outside the box should see a vet immediately.

 Many reasons could be why a cat chooses to ignore their litter box.
 For instance, a cat who’s not trained will likely urinate in random areas within your home.